- Promoted Pins are only available to partners in the US, CA, UK, IE, AU, & NZ at this time.

 - Using CPC, ads are run like a normal CPC campaign, optimizing for click traffic.
 You manually adjusts bids to meet install goals.

-Daily spend limit / Lifetime spend limit (optional): You can set a limit for how much a campaign is allowed to spend.
-This is particularly useful for advertisers who have contractual limits who want a safeguard for overspending.
+- You can set a daily or a lifetime limit for how much a campaign is allowed to spend.
+This is particularly useful for advertisers with contractual limits who want to safeguard against overspending.

 - Name your ad group

-Daily budget: You can add a daily budget, which is the most you want to spend per day for each ad group.
+- Daily budget: the most you want to spend per day for each ad group.

-Lifetime budget: You can select a lifetime budget when creating your ad group, which will require you to specify an end date.
-This will be the total amount you want to spend between your specified start and end dates.
+- Lifetime budget: the total amount you want to spend between your specified start and end dates.
+Selecting a lifetime budget will require you to specify an end date.
 We don’t guarantee evenly paced delivery with lifetime budgets.

 Targeting details must be added to the ad group.
 See this article for detailed descriptions of the different targeting attributes.